xmos/ai_tools/test/README.md

 # Integration Tests

-*Before running the integration tests, you must first build the `xcore_interpreter` applications.*
+*Before running the integration tests, you must first install the `xcore_interpreter` python module.
+Running `make develop` should take care of this.*

-## Running tests with the host interpreter
+## Running all tests with the host interpreter

-To run all tests using NUM worker processes
+To run all tests in the suite:
+> pytest integration_test

+When modifying the test suite itself (or the model generation framework in `tflite2xcore`) it is usually necessary to clear cached models and data:
-    > pytest integration_test -n NUM
+> pytest integration_test --cache-clear

+The model cache is currently not process-safe.
+Thus when running tests on multiple processes with `pytest-xdist`, it is usually necessary to specify `--dist loadfile`.
-To clear the cache and run all tests
+To run all tests using NUM worker processes:

-    > pytest integration_test --cache-clear -n NUM
+> pytest integration_test -n NUM --dist loadfile

 ## Running tests with the device interpreter

+*To do this, the XMOS tools need to be installed and on the path.*

 To run on the device, specify:

     --use-device

+Do not use the `-n` option when running on the device.

 ## Other testing options

-For additional logging output, including case index for failures, specify:
+For additional logging output, including case index for failures, specify a desired log level with:

-    --log-cli-level=debug
+    --log-cli-level={warning,info,debug}

 To halt at the first failure or error: